 Final Thoughts

 These platforms are tools, not solutions in themselves.
-The most important ingredient in any hackathon is your creativity and teamwork.
-Low-code, no-code, and AI can help you move faster and reduce barriers, but the real value will come from the way you apply them to real problems.
+The real magic in a hackathon comes from your creativity and teamwork.
+Low-code, no-code, and AI platforms simply remove some barriers so you can spend more time solving problems.